holtiwilan/aiwaystoabrpgateway/README.md

 - drivingRange to entity_id='sensor.Aiways_U5_RANGE'
 - speed to entity_id='sensor.Aiways_U5_SPEED'
 - chargeSts to entity_id='sensor.Aiways_U5_Charge_Sts'

+How to get long lived access token?
+- Go under your profile than logged in, there you can find at the end of the page the option to create long life access tokens.

 # A Better Route Planner
 If the ABRP Token is set, the Script will send soc, drivingRange, speed and chargeSts to ABRP.